 Topics in Transportation

 AbstractMotor vehicle crashes continue to result in large numbers of fatalities each year and represent the leading cause of death for young persons.
-This study is the first to examine specifically the effects of a set of focus variables thought to be major contributors to motor vehicle fatalities including cellphones and a recently suggested determinant, i.e., suicidal propensities, after controlling for numerous vehicle, socio-economic, and driver characteristics.
-The analysis is conducted using a rich panel data set for the period 1980 to 2014 by state and the District of Columbia using a new Bayesian statistic developed by Leamer, i.e., S-values.
-This statistic summarizes both estimation uncertainty and model ambiguity by considering millions of potential models of accidents.
-The results are then compared to classical econometric estimates.
+This study is the first to examine specifically the effects of a set of focus variables thought to be major contributors to motor vehicle fatalities including distractions caused by, e.g., cellphones, suicidal propensities among others using a newly developed Bayesian technique designed to measure the sturdiness of the results.
+The analysis is conducted using a rich panel data set for the period 1980 to 2010 by state and the District of Columbia which includes motor vehicle, economic, and driver related variables.
+As mentioned, the analysis makes use of a new Bayesian statistic developed by Edward Leamer, i.e., S-values.
+This statistic summarizes both estimation uncertainty and model ambiguity by considering millions of potential models of motor vehicle fatalities.